Looking on Darkness (novel): Development

 Seeking a readership abroad after being banned in South Africa, André Brink translated Kennis van die aand into English and published it abroad as Looking on Darkness.
 This was his first self-translation.

 Production

-Kirkus review had mixed reception of the novel, writing "All of this has more validity as thesis than as fiction."
+Kirkus review had mixed reception of the novel, writing, "All of this has more validity as thesis than as fiction."
+But the author reportedly said in September 1973, before the book was banned, that an initial run of 30,000 copies was selling well enough that a second printing would probably be needed in January of the following year.